kubernetes-retired/contrib/ingress/controllers/nginx/README.md

 - `X-Code` indicates the HTTP code
 - `X-Format` the value of the `Accept` header

-Using this two headers is possible to use a custom backend service like [this one](https://github.com/aledbf/contrib/tree/nginx-debug-server/Ingress/images/nginx-error-server) that inspect each request and returns a custom error page with the format expected by the client.
+Using these two headers, it is possible to use a custom backend service like [this one](https://github.com/aledbf/contrib/tree/nginx-debug-server/Ingress/images/nginx-error-server) that inspects each request and returns a custom error page with the format expected by the client.
 Please check the example [custom-errors](examples/custom-errors/README.md)

 ### NGINX status page

 The ngx_http_stub_status_module module provides access to basic status information.
-This is the default module active in the url `/nginx_status`.
+This is the default module active in the URL `/nginx_status`.
-This controller provides an alternative to this module using [nginx-module-vts](https://github.com/vozlt/nginx-module-vts) third party module.
+This controller provides an alternative to this module using the [nginx-module-vts](https://github.com/vozlt/nginx-module-vts) third party module.
 To use this module just provide a config map with the key `enable-vts-status=true`.
-The URL is exposed in the port 8080.
+The URL is exposed on port 8080.
 Please check the example `example/rc-default.yaml`

 ![nginx-module-vts screenshot](https://cloud.githubusercontent.com/assets/3648408/10876811/77a67b70-8183-11e5-9924-6a6d0c5dc73a.png "screenshot with filter")